List of Katy Perry records and achievements

 "Roar," the lead single of Perry's fourth studio album Prism, is Australia's fourth most certified single of all time according to the Australian Recording Industry Association (ARIA).
 In Canada, Teenage Dream was the eighth best-selling album of the 2010s, and it was certified Diamond by Music Canada, along with seven of her singles.
 The Official Charts Company (OCC) reported in 2024 that ten of Perry's singles have sold 1.2 million units or higher within the United Kingdom, with "Roar" being her biggest seller and most streamed song.
 In Brazil, she has 15 songs that are certified Diamond or higher by Pro-Música Brasil (PMB), and in Italy, the Federazione Industria Musicale Italiana (FIMI) listed her among the most certified music artists since 2009.
 Globally, Perry was named the Top Global Female Recording Artist in 2013 by the International Federation of the Phonographic Industry (IFPI).
 With over 151 million records sold worldwide, she is one of the best-selling music artists of all time.

 In 2014, "Dark Horse" was the fourth most-streamed song globally on Spotify, and Perry was the most-streamed female artist, ranking fifth overall.
 That year, the music video for "Dark Horse" was the most-watched video on YouTube worldwide.
 She then became the first artist to have two music videos, "Dark Horse" and "Roar", reach over one billion views in 2015.
-A decade later, Perry obtained another milestone, becoming the first and only artist with two music videos that surpassed four billion views on YouTube.
+A decade later, Perry obtained another milestone, becoming the first artist with two music videos that surpassed four billion views on YouTube.
+As of November 2025, she has garnered more than 125 billion cumulative streams from various digital and streaming platforms.

 With an estimated net worth of $360 million, Perry is also one of the wealthiest music artists.
-She ranked among Forbes highest-paid female musicians lists from 2011 to 2019, consistently landing in the top ten each year, ranking first in 2015 and 2018.
-The singer was also included in magazine's list of "America's Richest Self-Made Women" in 2024 and 2025.
+She ranked among Forbes highest-paid female musicians lists from 2011 to 2020, consistently landing in the top ten each year, ranking first in 2015 and 2018.
+The singer was also included in its 2024 and 2025 lists of "America's Richest Self-Made Women".
+She is the ninth top touring female artist of the 21st century according to Pollstar.